The Dharma of Homeless Kōdō

 He wound up staying with us for one week, but finally he returned back home, saying happily: “At home, my life is still better than your life here.”

 The life here in the temple must have struck him as really poor.
 But that is alright.
-Unless you really have nothing to eat, you will be happier if you live your life without a depressed expression on your face.
+Unless you really have nothing to eat, you will be happier if you live your life without a depressed expressi celebrity news on on your face.

 Religion is life